Love is a Sickness

 HOW beautiful, how beautiful you streamed upon my sight,

 In glory and in grandeur, as a gorgeous sunset-light!
+How softly,

-How softly, soul-subduing, fell your words upon mine ear,
+soul-subduing, fell your words upon mine ear, Like low aerial music

-What tremulous, faint ecstasy to clasp your hand in mine,
+when some angel hovers near!
+What tremulous, faint ecstasy to clasp

-Till the darkness fell upon me of a glory too divine!
+your hand in mine, Till the darkness fell upon me of a glory too

+divine!
 The air around grew languid with our intermingled breath,

 And in your beauty's shadow I sank motionless as death.

-I saw you not, I heard not, for a mist was on my brain--
+I saw you not, I heard not, for a mist was on my brain-- I only

-I only felt that life could give no joy like that again.
+felt that life could give no joy like that again.

 II